CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

 Temperature/humidity sensor is stuck in setup with frantic LED blinks:
     Only one device/virtual machine can access the measuring device's serial port at a time.
 Close one setup and run function session and try setup again.

+No reading from device:
+    The data is attempted read before it is recieved.
+Reducing interval should help.

-Non-frantic LED flashes indicates any other error
+Non-frantic LED flashes indicates an Arduino-side error

 The device can be reset by unplugging and reconnecting the USB